fwauters/GoodHorror/readme.md

 ## Concept

 Welcome in Good Horror !
-This is a web app that index my favorite horror movies.
+This is a web app that index my favorite horror movies. :skull:

-I had this idea from an inside-joke, because horror films are not necessarily bad.
+I had this idea from an inside-joke, because I love horror films and some of my friends say that all thoses movies are bad.
+Hence my choice of slogan: "Because horror films are not necessarily bad". :grin:

 In time I may add reviews, recommendations and stuff like that but it's still a work in progress.